top of page

 Analysis

-Focus group data is generally harder to analyse than one-to-one or paired interviews, because you are examining the over-all group narrative, individuals scripts and narratives and interactions, both in terms of substantive content and the power dynamic between individua speakers and the group (to name some of the challenges).
+Focus group data is generally harder to analyse than one-to-one or paired interviews, because you are examining the over-all group narrative, individuals scripts and narratives, and interactions, both in terms of substantive content and the power dynamic between individual speakers and the group (to name some of the challenges).
 If you are using online tools, you potentially have even more data to use and justify the inclusion and exclusion from the analysis, and account for their effect on the data.
 In short, more complex data.

 Ways to make it happen online